 Referrer URL is also available as an additional criteria to add a scope to your query.
 For example, you may be interested in sessions where your users arrived on a product page from a search.
 Each of these additional options allows you to search for and discover sessions that are most relevant to what you’re interested in.

-User count shows you the percentage of users who match your search out of the total number of visitors to your site.
-This number will show at the top of the search query and will update each time you modify your search.
+If you are creating Segment using User Filters and Event Filters, each time you add a new constraint, FullStory will update the user count below your search.
+User count shows you the percentage of users who match your search out of the total number of visitors to your site or mobile application.
+This number will show at the bottom of the search query–right above your session playlist–and will update each time you modify your search.

 One of FullStory’s most powerful features is its ability to automatically index every resource that loads in the browser, making those elements searchable based on their CSS selector.